 Commentators also asked whether section 2702 may apply to flip unitrusts.
 The potential abuse associated with income exception CRUTs also exists with flip unitrusts.
 Therefore, under the final regulations, section 2702 applies to a flip unitrust if the CRUT does not fall within one of the exemptions.

-V. Prohibition on Allocating Precontribution Gain to Trust Income and Make-up Amount as a Liability sale of an income exception CRUT's assets, at least to the extent of the fair market value of the assets when contributed to the trust, must be allocated to trust principal.
+V. Prohibition on Allocating Precontribution Gain to Trust Income and Make-up Amount as a Liability

+The proposed regulations clarify that the proceeds from the sale of an income exception CRUT's assets, at least to the extent of the fair market value of the assets when contributed to the trust, must be allocated to trust principal.
 Some commentators stated that the rule is inconsistent with the rule concerning income under section 643(b).
 Other commentators questioned whether the make-up amount under the NIMCRUT method should be treated as a liability when valuing the trust's assets.